 Will you be able to work at post?
 What will your housing be like?
-Will your COT leave get approved?
-What kinds of products will you have access to?
+Will your kids’ school meet their needs?
+What kinds of medical care will you have access to?
 More than ever, you’ll have to just go with it.

 - You really, really dread transitions.
 Again, we’re all used to moving on short notice and going through the temporary hell that is pack-outs and shipments and so on, but on MSG you’re guaranteed to do that 3 times within 3 years, all of which are international moves.
 That means you’ll be waiting a lot longer for your stuff (maybe 4-12 weeks) and even longer for your car (8-12 weeks).
 That also means 2 new schools for your kids in 3 years (though most of the schools are wonderful, so I’m told!)
 Add in the time required to get comfortable in a new house, city, and country, and the time it takes to pick up some of the local language, and it’s a whole lot of transition time.